-The Romantic Period Poetry Archive, or RPPA /ræpə/ for short, is a new digital platform for global Romantic poetry.
-RPPA comprises a full-text database of global Romantic poetry and an open scholarship platform.
-RPPA embraces both traditional modes of scholarly research and publication, such as the creation of editions, and digital modes of research, such as computationally-augmented analysis, topic modelling, visualizations, network analysis, knowledge modelling, and more.
+The Romantic Period Poetry Archive, or RPPA for short, is a new open access digital platform of global Romantic-period poetry.
+It comprises a full-text poetry database and an open scholarship platform.
+RPPA embraces both traditional modes of scholarly research, such as the creation of scholarly editions, and digital modes of research and publication, such as computationally-augmented analysis, topic modelling, visualizations, network analysis, knowledge modelling, and more.

-Comparative in nature, RPPA conceptualizes Romanticism as a global, deeply interconnected, transnational movement.
+Comparative in nature, RPPA conceptualizes Romanticism as a global, deeply interconnected movement.
 It embraces a Romantic Weltliteratur by bringing well- and lesser-known poets, their poems and contexts from all parts of the world into conversation, and thus encourages the telling of bigger stories.
 This “zooming out” not only brings texts, authors, languages, and cultures into conversation, but also highlights the modes of transmission and reception of literature.
 These will be considered alongside the conversations the texts enter into with each other, directly, or much more frequently, indirectly.

 RPPA is a 5-year, independently-funded research project.
 It will run from late 2020-2025.
 As with other projects conceived as long-term archival endeavours, all research outputs of the project will be preserved and made accessible indefinitely.
 RPPA is designed to be a networked effort: at any time, we welcome expressions of interest to connect with and participate in the project are welcome at any time.
 Regular updates about work packages, milestones, and the overall progress of the project will be posted on this Website.

 The expected outcome of this project is a fuller understanding, appreciation, and engagement with the poetry of the global Romantic period.
 As a project, RPPA prioritizes the idea of “wholeness” of an archival approach over analytical accounts of established narratives.
 Wholeness not in the sense of one grand or better narrative or history, but rather in acknowledging, collecting, and aggregating many individual stories in one bigger space.
 A space for the exploration of new contexts and the construction of new global texts2 that cast a fresh light on the seemingly familiar.
 This project provides that space.